mshobair/precisionFDA_Covid19_repo/README.md

 The tool which we have created is designed to handle these functions:

 - Takes data from supplied CSV and converts into a SQLite DB
-- Takes the SQLite DB and allows a user to extract, clean, and customize relevant data for which they would like to use into a CSV or SQLite DB.
+- Takes the SQLite DB and allows the user to clean ahd select relevant data for hypothesis testing to use into a CSV or SQLite DB.
-- Allows the user to do a test load of the data to validate the integrity of the data which was just exported.
+- Allows the user to load the transformed data to perform exploratory data analysis (EDA).
+An example use case of data visualization is presented in an R-notebook comparing protein sequence data between subjects grouped by disease_stage clinical variable.

-> Gerald Finish this phrasing: It is our desire that this tool can help you to generate the specific datasets you need to further analyze data and

-App development and testing was done primarily in Ubuntu 20.04/18.04 using the Base Desktop install plus and dependancies that will be listed.

 This document will be broken down into each portion of the traditional ETL model in seperate sections.